 Sections On Target (Green) Moderate Risk (Yellow) High Risk (Red) 1.
-Budget (a) Estimate at Completion forecast is within plus /minus 3% of the Current Approved Budget, (b) Incurred expenditures during the report This Period is consistent with the cost baseline (+/- 3%) (a) Estimate at Completion forecast exceeds Current Approved Budget between 3% to 10% (b) Incurred expenditures during the report This Period is higher than the cost baseline by 3% to 10% (a) Estimate at Completion forecast exceeds Current Approved Budget by more than 10% (b) Incurred expenditures during the report This Period is higher than the cost baseline by more than 10% 2.Schedule (b) Project milestones/critical path are within plus/minus 5% of the duration of the approved baseline schedule, or less than 15 days late. (c) Physical progress during the report This Period is consistent with the baseline schedule . a) Project milestones / critical path show slippage.
-Critical milestones are late between 5% to 10% of the approved baseline but not more than 30 days late. (b) Physical progress during the report This Period is not consistent with the baseline schedule . (c) Schedule has not been baselined. (a) Project started later than one year after funded (b) Project milestones / critical path show slippage.
-The delay is more than 10% of the baselined schecule or 30 days 3.Funding (a) Expenditure is consistent with Available Funding. (b) All funding has been secured or available for scheduled work. (a) Expenditure reaches 80% of Available Funding, where remaining funding is NOT yet available. (b) NOT all funding is secured or available for scheduled work. (a) Expenditure reaches 90% of Available Funding, where remaining funding is NOT yet available. (b) No funding is secured or available for scheduled work.
+Budget (a) Estimate at Completion forecast is within plus /minus 3% of the Current Approved Budget, (b) Incurred expenditures during (a) Estimate at Completion forecast exceeds Current Approved Budget between 3% to 10% (b) Incurred expenditures during (a) Estimate at Completion forecas exceeds Current Approved Budget by more than 10% (b) Incurred expenditures during the report This Period is consistent with the cost baseline (+/- 3%) the report This Period is higher than the cost baseline by 3% to 10% the report This Period is higher than the cost baseline by more than 10% 2.Schedule (a) Project started not later than one year after funded a) Project milestones / critical path show slippage.
+Critical milestones (a) Project started later than one year after funded (b) Project milestones/critical path are within plus/minus 5% of the duration of the approved baseline are late between 5% to 10% of the approved baseline but not more than 30 days late. (b) Project milestones / critical path show slippage.
+The delay is more than 10% of the baselined schecule schedule, or less than 15 days late. (c) Physical progress during the report This Period is consistent with the baseline schedule. (b) Physical progress during the report This Period is not consistent with the baseline schedule. or 30 days (d) Schedule is baselined. (c) Schedule has not been baselined.
+3.Funding (a) Expenditure is consistent with Available Funding. (a) Expenditure reaches 80% of Available Funding, where remaining funding is NOT yet available. (a) Expenditure reaches 90% of Available Funding, where remaining funding is NOT yet available. (b) All funding has been secured or available for scheduled work. (b) NOT all funding is secured or available for scheduled work. (b) No funding is secured or available for scheduled work.